-She refrained from an expression of disgust – that questioned Babs’ gray tooth that the right side of her smile revealed.
+She refrained from an expression of disgust – that questioned Babs’ gray tooth revealing itself from the right side side of her smile.
 Instead, she openly glanced around the room.
 Her eyes lead her head in turns and lifts while examining her surroundings.

 “How long have you lived here?”
 Ella asked.